rpm-py-installer/rpm-py-installer/docs/users_guide.md

 | VERBOSE | Verbose mode. true/false | false |

-## FAQ & Note
+## FAQ

-- Q. I ran `pip install rpm-py-installer` or ran `rpm-py-installer` as a required install dependency in `setup.py`.
+- Q1.
+I ran `pip install rpm-py-installer` or ran `rpm-py-installer` as a required install dependency in `setup.py`.
 But the Python binding is not installed.
-- A. If `wheel` package is installed, and the cache for `rpm-py-installer` is used, the installing process is skipped.
+- A1.
+This issue is happened if `wheel` package is installed in your Python environment, and the install is after 2nd time, when the cache is used for `rpm-py-installer`.
+The installing process for the Python binding module is skipped.
 In this case, run `pip install` with `--no-cache-dir` option.

   ```
   $ pip install --no-cache-dir rpm-py-installer